|Index number||Month on the same month a year ago||3 months on the same 3 months a year ago||Month on previous month||3 months on previous 3 months|

 A summary quality report (130.1 Kb Pdf) for this Statistical Bulletin can now be found on the National Statistics website.

 The 2005 median annual growth of MPI turnover, their associated standard errors and quality bands can now be found on the National Statistics website.

 Figures for the most recent months are provisional and subject to revision in light of (a) late responses to the Monthly Business Survey MBS and (b) revisions to seasonal adjustment factors which are re-estimated every period.

 The Index of Production release for November 2012 will have a revisions period back to October 2012.

 National Accounts revision policy (41.6 Kb Pdf) can be found on the National Statistics website.

 One indication of the reliability of the key indicators in this bulletin can be obtained by monitoring the size of revisions.
 The table below is based on the revisions which have occurred over the last five years.
 Please note that these indicators only report summary measures for revisions.
 The revised data may, themselves, be subject to sampling or other sources of error.

-The table below presents a summary of the differences between the first estimates published between November 2005 and October 2010 and the estimates published 12 months later.
+The following table presents a summary of the differences between the first estimates published between November 2006 and October 2011 and the estimates published 12 months later.

 |Growth rates||Value in latest period||Average||Absolute average|